divyamrastogi/smart-binge/content/posts/2019-15-05--aam-panna/index.md

 ### Health benefits

 - Aids in battling the scorching heat- Hydrates well
-- Good for digestion, treats gastrointestinal problems
+- Good for digestion and is known to treat gastrointestinal problems
 - Fights depression
 - Full of antioxidants, this improves skin textures